 Almonds are high in fibre, protein, antioxidants, and vitamin E. These stress-reducing agents help combat fatigue brought along the trail.
 Cashews are high in sodium and carbs and generally work best at the end of a hike to replenish your energy.
 Walnuts are filled with nutrients and antioxidants along with omega-3 fatty acids providing an anti-inflammatory.

 Whole Fruit and Fresh Veggies

 Also, pumpkin seeds are considered a superfood as they contain high amounts of manganese, magnesium, zinc, and arginine.
 Magnesium is useful for breaking down glucose converting it to energy.
-Arginine relaxes blood vessels and improves circulation by producing nitric oxide.
+Additionally, arginine relaxes blood vessels and improves circulation by producing nitric oxide.

 Similar to protein bars you can find protein cookies in packages which are an appetizing alternative.
 Munk Pack protein cookies can be found at REI and some general stores.
 If you have a desire for baking there are a plethora of recipes online.
 Homemade protein cookies allow you to customize them as you like and are probably a cost-effective option for backpacking food.

-For a low-cost item that works in combination with other foods, peanut butter is a calorically dense snack that can be enjoyed with tortillas or veggies.
-It is high in fibre, fats, and proteins.
-It is a rich source of vitamins and minerals including vitamin E, B3, and B6 increasing energy production and metabolism in the body.
+For a low-cost item that works in combination with other backpacking food, peanut butter is a calorically dense snack that can be enjoyed with tortillas or veggies.
+It is high in fiber, fats, and proteins.
+It is also a rich source of vitamins and minerals including vitamin E, B3, and B6 increasing energy production and metabolism in the body.
 Peanut butter is also known for improving heart health.
 The best way to pack it is with a wide screw-top jar or put into a secured container.

 Cheese And Crackers